Serious about learning Italian?

 I like this course because it doesn’t bog you down with too much theory right at the start.
 In fact, you’re told not to write anything down and don’t even try to memorize anything.
 (Of course, you’ll need to learn the grammar later, but by then you’ll have learned enough that you’ll see the point.)

 You’ll feel like you’re learning a lot, quickly.
-You’ll feel like this Italian thing is pretty fun and easy.
-By the end of this course, you might even be able to hold very basic conversations with Italian-speakers and understand some of what Italian-speakers are saying.
+By the end of this course, you might even be able to hold very basic conversations with Italian-speakers and understand some of what those speakers are saying.

 Don’t go into this expecting to be totally fluent by the end.
 You won’t be.
 But you’ll feel like it’s totally do-able.
 And that’s the key: It gives you the confidence to keep going.

 As much as I like Michel Thomas, he’s not everybody’s cup of tea.
-He is not a native Italian speaker (nor is he a native English speaker), so his pronunciation is sometimes a bit hard to understand.
+He is not a native Italian speaker, so his pronunciation is sometimes a bit hard to understand.
 The latest version of the course is also only available on CD, which seems a little old-fashioned.

 If that bothers you, there are alternatives…

-I feel like I didn’t learn quite as much with this course as I did with Michel Thomas, but it’s still very enjoyable and encouraging.
-It also comes free with the full Rocket Italian course which I’ll be recommending later for the grammar component.
+I feel like I didn’t learn quite as much with this Rocket course as I did with Michel Thomas, but it’s still very enjoyable and encouraging.

 To be honest, I don’t normally recommend Rosetta Stone.
 It’s expensive and gimmicky, and the whole concept of “learning like a child” by matching pictures with words (with no explanation at all) is seriously flawed.